Tesohh/dotdepot/README.md

 ## Configuration
 > Note: if you want to just pull, you can leave `config.yml` empty.
+> Note: you only need to write this on one machine.
+It is synced automatically with every push and pull.

 Here's an example config.yml:
 ```yml